GregoryBrownConsultancy/DockerPhp_WinterCMS/README.md

 ## WinterCMS-full
 Since I usually use a number of standard plugins, I decided to make my life easier by already pre-installing them.
-> At the time of this release, since Winter still does not have a functioning marketplace, I am installing the plugins by cloning their repos rather than installing them via `plugin:install`

 ```bash
 ./wintercms-full